3. Tax gaps: Excise (including alcohol, tobacco and oils)

 -

-other excise duties, including betting and gaming, cider and perry, spirits-based ready-to-drinks and wine, based on an experimental method using a weighted average from similar taxes
+other excise duties, including betting and gaming, cider and perry, spirits-based ready-to-drinks and wine, based on an illustrative method using a weighted average from similar taxes

-To evaluate the uncertainty of our excise duties gap, we assign an uncertainty rating for each component, ranging from ‘very low’ to ‘very high’.
-The estimates for beer, spirits, cigarette and hand-rolling tobacco duty gaps have ‘high’ uncertainty.
-Hydrocarbon oils duty gap has ‘medium’ uncertainty and other excise duties gaps have ‘very high’ uncertainty.
+To evaluate the uncertainty of the excise duties gap, we assign an uncertainty rating for each component, ranging from ‘very low’ to ‘very high’.

 Main findings

-The excise duties gap is 4.7% of the overall excise duties theoretical liability, or £2.5 billion in absolute terms, in the 2022 to 2023 tax year.
+The excise duties gap is 5.5% of the overall excise duties theoretical duty liability, or £2.9 billion in absolute terms, in the 2024 to 2025 tax year.

 - The full data series can be seen in the online tables.

-Figure 3.2 shows the time-series for the excise duties gap components: beer, spirits, tobacco, hydrocarbon oils and other excise duties gaps.
+Figure 3.2 shows the time series for the excise duties gap components: beer, spirits, tobacco, hydrocarbon oils and other excise duties gaps.
+The trend in each duty gap is discussed in the relevant section below.

-Figure 3.2: excise duties gap as a percentage of theoretical liabilities by component
+Figure 3.2 Excise duties gap as a percentage of theoretical duty liabilities by component

 - The full data series can be seen in the online tables.